flamacore/Unity-SimpleUsefulGizmos/Assets/Simple Useful Gizmos/Readme.txt

-Thanks for purchasing Simple Useful Gizmos!
+Thanks for visiting Simple Useful Gizmos!

 Just drag the Overlay Controller prefab to your hierarchy or scene and you're done!
 Configure it to your needs from the inspector.